sensu/sensu-docs/content/sensu-go/6.7/sensuctl/create-manage-resources.md

 ### sensuctl create flags

-Run `sensuctl create -h` to view command-specific and global flags.
-The following table describes the command-specific flags.
+The following table describes command-specific flags for `sensuctl create`.

 | Flag | Function and important notes
 | ---- | ----------------------------
 `-f` or `--file` | Files, URLs, or directories to create resources from.
 Strings.
 `-h` or `--help` | Help for the create command.
 `-r` or `--recursive` | Create command will follow subdirectories.

+Run `sensuctl create -h` to view a usage example with command-specific and global flags.

 ### sensuctl create resource types